KimHanjung/KimHanjung.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at Yonsei University, advised by [Prof. Seon Joo Kim](https://sites.google.com/site/seonjookim/).
-I completed my B.S. in computer science at Yonsei University.
+Prior to my Ph.D. studies, I received a B.S. degree from Yonsei University.

-👀 My research interests are focused on the exciting fields of computer vision and robot learning, with a particular emphasis on video understanding and its applications.
+MY research focuses on **Robot Learning** 🤖 and **Video Understanding** 🎥	.
+I actively collaborate with [Prof. Youngwoon Lee](https://youngwoon.github.io) on Learning from Video in Robotics.
+Additionally, I will be joining NYU as a visiting student under the supervision of [Prof. Lerrel Pinto](https://www.lerrelpinto.com).

 <br/>